OpenTermsArchive/docs/content/_index.en.md

         "from": "The address from which to send the email", "sendWarnings": "Boolean.
 Set to true to also send email in case of warning", },
       "timestampPrefix": "Boolean.
-Set to true to prefix the timestamp of the error message with the current date (in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ)"
+Set to true to prefix the timestamp of the error message with the current date (in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ); see below"
     },
     "reporter": { // Reporter mechanism to create GitHub issues when terms content is inaccessible "githubIssues": {